tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 Below is a quick overview.

 1) Build a Japanese immersion environment.
    Start consuming native Japanese content actively and passively.
+   This is the first and the most important part.
 1) Quickly learn the Japanese alphabets with a drilling app or an Anki deck.
 1) The basics.
    * Do KanjiTransition or an isolated kanji deck.
    * Immerse in Japanese media.
    * While doing KanjiTransition, find a grammar guide you like and read it.
-	Every day dedicate a short period of time, 30 minutes to an hour, to study grammar.
+     Dedicate a short period of time every day, 30 minutes to an hour, to study grammar.
    * Create your own mining deck.
      You will be adding everything else you don't know to this deck.
      You may add example sentences from the grammar guide to your mining deck.
    * Do Ankidrone Starter Pack.
 This step is optional.
 1) Continue immersing and making Anki cards.

 <p align="center"><img alt="watch anime" width="50%" src="img/watch_anime.webp"></p>